Are you searching for the best compound interest investments? You're in the right place!

 Dividend stocks can be an excellent compound interest investment if you structure your portfolio correctly.
 When purchasing a stock you can choose to reinvest dividends.
 This means that whenever a company pays you a dividend, that money goes toward purchasing more stock at equal value to your dividend payment.

 If you aren't sure which dividend stocks to pick, you could choose to invest in a dividend ETF to stay diversified.
+Whether you want to make $500 a month in dividends or make $1,000 a month dividend investing – they are a great addition to any investment portfolio.

 A publicly traded stock that is still in the earlier phases of its life is known as a growth stock.
 These investments have a strong outlook for years to come.

 Unlike dividend stocks, these investments often do not pay dividends to shareholders because they would rather use the capital to further grow the business.
+This means you won't see any returns until you decide to sell your shares.

 A high interest savings account is a great way to grow your compound interest each month.
 And because a savings account is very low risk, it's also extremely safe.